 Of course, you can make money online without running a blog or website.

-You can freelance, coach people, tutor online, offer consulting services, create an online course, write an ebook, sell your advice or expertise, sell your photos or graphic designs, transcribe audio, proofread or edit other’s work, test websites, answer surveys, do data entry, or become a virtual assistant.
+You can find work freelancing, coaching people, tutoring online, offering consulting services, creating an online course, writing an ebook, selling your advice or expertise, selling your photos or graphic designs, transcribing audio, proofreading or editing other’s work, testing websites, answering surveys, doing data entry, or becoming a virtual assistant.

-You can even find traditional jobs that can be done remotely.
-Meaning you can work from anywhere that has an internet connection, and are no longer limited by what job openings there are in your community.
+You can even find traditional occupations that can be done remotely.
+Meaning you can work from anywhere that has an internet connection, and are no longer limited by what new jobs there are in your community.